How to make your own chai tea blend or chai tea bags from scratch

 The most common chai spices are cardamom, cinnamon, cloves, ginger, black pepper and nutmeg.

-The important thing is to use fresh, whole spices, as they will make all the difference in your chai tea blend.
+The important thing is to use fresh, whole spices (not ground spices), as they will make all the difference in your chai tea blend.

-Ground spices lose their flavor quickly, they will settle on the bottom and they are messy to strain (or could clog the tea bag), so it’s better to avoid them to make this tea blend.
+It’s better to avoid ground spices because they lose their flavor quickly, they will settle on the bottom and they are messy to strain (or could clog the tea bag).

 How to make your own chai tea blend